-Description:: We are seeking study volunteers who have had a heart attack in the last 5 years to join a research study at the Joslin Diabetes Center to study if reducing inflammation with low-dose methotrexate, a very common anti-inflammatory drug, can lower the risk of having a second heart attack, a stroke, or dying from heart disease.
+Description: We are seeking study volunteers who have had a heart attack or been diagnosed with coronary heart disease in the last 5 years to join a research study at the Joslin Diabetes Center to study if reducing inflammation with low-dose methotrexate, a very common anti-inflammatory drug, can lower the risk of having future heart attacks, strokes, or dying from heart disease.
 This study will include taking methotrexate or placebo for around 3 years, and bimonthly visits with blood draws.
 Compensation for time and parking is provided.

 TrialNet Natural History Study for the Prevention of Type 1 Diabetes

 Description: The study aims to identify youth and adults at risk for type 1 diabetes by testing for diabetes-related antibodies in relatives of people with type 1 diabetes.
 It involves a single blood test.
 People who test positive will be eligible for further testing and may be eligible to participate in prevention trials.

 Recruitment: Parents, children, & siblings, ages 1-45, and cousins, grandchildren, nieces, & nephews, ages 1-20, of people with type 1 diabetes.

 Contact: If you are interested in learning more about the study, please contact Sarah Szubowicz at (617) 309-4493 or firstname.lastname@example.org

 Gluten Immunity and Autoimmunity in Type 1 Diabetes